 What Skills Do I Need To Become A Media Designer?

-For those who are considering a career in media design, it’s important to be aware of the skills and resources needed to succeed.
+For those who are considering a career in media design, it’s important to be aware of the skills and resources, and design degree needed to succeed.
 A fluency in computer software and coding is essential, as well as an intermediate/advanced level of proficiency in both Windows and Mac computer systems.

 If you’re exploring a career in interactive web design, a working knowledge of programming languages is fundamental for your career development.
 These languages include: